End Forced Arbitration

 What is forced arbitration?

-Arbitration is an ‘alternative’ form of dispute resolution (ADR) to resolve legal disputes … as in alternative to the courts.
-Arbitration is “forced” when your employer requires you to sign away your right to go to court at the start of employment, before any legal dispute arises.
+Arbitration is an ‘alternative’ way to resolve legal disputes with a company … as in alternative to the courts.
+Arbitration is “forced” by many employers that require you to sign away your right to go to court at the start of of a job, before any legal dispute arises.
 You may be banned from coming together with other employees to bring legal claims as a group, either in a class action lawsuit or in arbitration.
 And many employers also have gag rules that prohibit you from about even talking about your experiences with arbitration.

 Why does it need to end?